First call for Sessions (closes on June 30, 2019)

 Organizers will be given wide discretion to shape the format of sessions to promote interest and efficiency as appropriate for the topic, the methodologies employed, and the participants invited.
 The format of the scientific program of the Paris Congress will be organized on the same principles as the 18th World Economic History Congress in Boston in 2018.
 The 5-day Congress will have approximately 140 contributed sessions, with each day divided into four time blocks of 90 minutes each (two before lunch and two after lunch).

-The organizers of the 19th World Congress aim at helping participants from emerging countries and to do so, 120 scholarships will be awarded.
+In addition, the organizers of the 19th World Congress aim at helping participants from emerging countries and to do so, 120 scholarships will be awarded.